mrle0429/Event-Management-System/01-requirements/Account/UpdateAccount.md

 ### 01 - Basic Course of Events

 #### Course of Events
-1. The user navigates to the account settings page **(01 - Account Settings Page)**.
+1. The user navigates to the account settings page. **(01 - Account Settings Page)**.
-2. The user selects the option to update their account information.
-3. The user enters the new details (username, password, email, etc.).
+2. The user enters the new details (username, password, email, etc.).
-4. The system validates the entered details.
-5. The system updates the account information and displays a success message.
+3. The system updates the account information and displays a success message.

 #### Related UI Prototypes
 |       01 - Account Settings Page        |